serolfy/Home_Away_IoT/README.md

 CPE 4020 Device Networks Final Project, developing a mock company and use case.
 See video of working system: https://youtu.be/ANFcwgPOi4w

+This was developed in Microsoft Visual Studio in C# .NET (4.6.1)

 **Summary of System:**